 Statement

 This interest in empathy comes from equal parts hope, stubbornness, and cynicism.
-I wanted to understand what could make people do good.
+I wanted to understand what inspires care.
 The research began by studying Daniel Batson’s Empathy-Altruism hypothesis.
-This hypothesis states that the more empathic concern we feel towards an entity, the more altruistic motivation is experienced.
+The hypothesis states that the more empathic concern we feel towards an entity, the more altruistic motivation we experience.

 Ultimately, your reality is vastly different than mine and I want to understand that.